Golf Academy of America Advisory Board

 When he's not watching John Wayne movies or listening to Led Zeppelin, Perry can be found spending time with his wife or riding his beach cruiser.

-Jason Helman, President and CEO of Jason Helman Golf
+Jason Helman, CPGA, President and CEO at Jason Helman Golf

 Jason Helman scored a 92 on his first round of golf.
 A year later, he shot a 67.